chokobole/felicia/felicia/examples/learn/topic/protobuf/python/README.md

 bazel-bin/felicia/core/master/rpc/master_server_main
 ```

 On the second and third shell prompts, execute the ***publisher*** and ***subscriber***.
 In order to run an example node in publisher mode, you need to pass `-t`, a topic name to publish, with an additional argument `-p` to indicate we want to make it a publisher.
 You can also pass `--name` argument to the command.
-Then, server will try to generate a node with the name unless there is an already registered node with the name.
+Then, the master server will try to generate a node with the name unless there is an already registered node with the name.

 Running a protobuf_node_creator in ***publisher*** mode:
 ```bash